wandapcguide/blog/content/post/show_album_art_on_ncmpcpp/index.md

 } &
 ```
-<p>3. in the art.sh look into MUSIC_DIR line and set the variable to your music dir. example:</p>
+3. in the art.sh look into MUSIC_DIR line and set the variable to your music dir. example:

 ```
  MUSIC_DIR=/media/dante/deb/Sounds/
 ```

-<p>4. assure, you have a album art picture in your music dir . i suggest, to make sub folder for your music with same album. like this, and dont forget to rename your picture album to cover.jpg</p>
+4. assure, you have a album art picture in your music dir . i suggest, to make sub folder for your music with same album. like this, and dont forget to rename your picture album to cover.jpg

 <center><img class="special-img-class" src="/albumart-ncmpcpp/2.png" /></center>

-<p>5. the dependecies you must have is mpc and imagemagick. at here i use 6601 port on my mpc and mpd, so you can change it to your port how much you use</p>
+5. the dependecies you must have is mpc and imagemagick. at here i use 6601 port on my mpc and mpd, so you can change it to your port how much you use

 and bingo, if you got flick on urxvt just adjust the geometry.